astriaai/astria-docs/docs/use-cases/35-virtual-try-on.md

 ## Tips for inference

+1. For the virtual try-on to work, generated image or input image must show elbows or lower part body.
+Use `waist up` or `long shot` in your prompt.
 1. To reference the garment use the `<faceid:xxxxxx:1>` syntax, where `xxxxxx` is the faceid of the garment.
 2. If a face of a specific model is desired, use a fine-tuned [LoRA fine-tuned](/docs/use-cases/flux-finetuning/).
 1. Use a short prompt to describe the background, pose and composition.
 For example `woman wearing a black shirt and jeans, fashion editorial plain white background`.